gabriel-moresco/raycast-quick-ai/README.md

-# QuickGPT
+# Quick AI

-Open ChatGPT with the promt inputed on Raycast
+Open AI Chat with the prompt inputted on Raycast.